-This policy serves the dual purpose of drawing together into one document the procedures and guidelines which have been developed within the school in response to the regulations that currently apply and is a framework for future developments and updating that may apply as necessary.
+Rooted in our vision of 'many members, yet but one body', this policy is focused on the safety and wellbeing of every individual within the school community.
+It serves the dual purpose of drawing together into one document the procedures and guidelines which have been developed within the school in response to the regulations that currently apply and is a framework for future developments and updating that may apply as necessary.